 - traded for the whole of the 12 months before the liquidation

-More information can be found in our publication Re-use of company namesNEW PAGE
+More information can be found in our article Re-Use Of Company Names.

 What Next?
 Expert Advice Is Just A Click Away

 If you have any questions in relation to The Ultimate Liquidation Guide then Contact Us as soon as possible for advice.
 Our expertise is at your fingertips.

 This page: The Ultimate Liquidation Guide is not legal advice and should not be relied upon as such.
 This article The Ultimate Liquidation Guide is provided for information purposes only.
 You can Contact Us on the specific facts of your case to obtain relevant advice via a Free Initial Consultation.